 your_index_name, in a table called

-remove it with the following query:
+your_table_name, you could remove it with the following query:

 ALTER TABLE your_table_name DROP INDEX your_index_name;